YashikaBehl/Amazon-Sustainability-Computer-Vision/README.md

 ![](media/road.jpg)

 _Source: https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data_

-> Note: the repo was developed in May 2017 on PyTorch 0.1.
-PyTorch was publicly announced in January 2017 and has seen tremendous changes since then.

 You will find:
   - [A script that output the mean and stddev of your image if you want to train from scratch](https://github.com/mratsim/Amazon_Forest_Computer_Vision/blob/master/compute-mean-std.py#L28)